aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authorization-grant.md

 The Client makes an access token request to the Resource Application's token endpoint using the previously obtained Identity Assertion Authorization Grant as a JWT Assertion {{RFC7523}}.

 * `grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer`
-* `assertion` - The Identity Assertion Authorization Grant JWT obtained in the previous step
+* `assertion` - The Identity Assertion Authorization Grant JWT obtained in the previous token exchange step
 * Client Authentication - the Client authenticates with its credentials as registered with the Resource Application's authorization server

 For example: